-where $d^$ denotes the execution time requirement given by user.
-According to the assumption that resulting collection of atomic service versions is ordered by the $d(k_m)$ value, the solution can be found in $O(\log m)$ and consist on picking the version with the highest execution time value fulfilling the user requirement.
-In the case when there is no valid solution, the request can be handled in one of the following ways: the SLA contract should be renegotiated, the request should be rejected and not executed in the system or can be served as in the best-effort approach.
+where d^ denotes execution time requirement given by user.
+According to assumption that resulting collection of atomic service versions is ordered by the $d(k_m)$ value, the solution can be found in $O(\log m)$ and consist on picking the version with the highest execution time value but not higher than the user requirement.
+In case when there is no solution of this task, the request can be handled in one of the following ways: the SLA contract should be renegotiated, the request should be rejected and not executed in the system or can be served as in the best-effort approach.